The Best Isle of Skye Itinerary Scotland by JetSettingFools.com

 Plucked right from the pages of a storybook, The Fairy Glen is a must-see place on your 3-Day Itinerary for Skye, Scotland.

 With grassy knolls and rocky buttes, the enchanting landscape is fabled to be the home of Skye fairies – and it’s the perfect place to frolic about.

 Footpaths weave around and over the grass-covered hills (as do the local farmer’s sheep).

-Visitors typically spend about an hour in the mystical sanctuary.
+People typically spend about an hour in the mystical sanctuary.

-Dinner and Drinks: The Isles Inn Pub
+Dinner and Drinks at The Isles Inn Pub

-Tips for Day 1 Trotternish Loop Without a Car
+Tips for Trotternish Loop Without a Car

 View of the Rubha Hunish Trail, Skye, Scotland

-That said, our ideal One Day Isle of Skye Trotternish Loop by Public Bus 57A would include making two stops for hikes.
 First, visit Brother’s Point to find the dino prints and hike out to the point.
-Then, hop on the next bus, stopping at the Flodigarry Hike Car Park to make the out-and-back trek to The Quiraing.
+Then, ride to Flodigarry to make the out-and-back trek to The Quiraing.
 Lastly, catch the 57A going the same direction and enjoy the views as you complete the loop back to Portree.

 Note that with a very early start (7am bus), it would be possible to squeeze in one more stop or hike along the route.
 In that case, we would recommend adding either Old Man of Storr or Rubha Hunish.